-National Trust has begun work on Saltram East, a new free-to-access Country Park near Plymouth.
-Phase one of the project launches with the creation of wildflower meadows and the construction of 2.5km of multi-user trails which will connect locals to an expansive accessible green space, rich with biodiversity and history.
+National Trust is developing Saltram East, a new free-to-access Country Park near Plymouth.
+Phase one of the project delivers wildflower meadows and 2.5km of multi-user trails connecting locals to an expansive accessible green space, rich with biodiversity and history.
 We worked closely with National Trust to develop strategic ecological and landscape transformation plans that prioritise nature, heritage and accessibility.

 Activating the Space

-The new country park will connect the estate to the network of recreational routes that are already provided, as well as the wider area of Plymouth and its nearby communities by linking the existing local walking and cycle network with 2.5km of new multi-user trails.
-Accessibility is at the heart of the design of the new country park and the trails have been designed to be suitable for pedestrians, cyclists, wheelchairs, pushchairs and tramper mobility scooters.
+The new Country Park is connecting the estate to the network of recreational routes that are already provided, as well as the wider area of Plymouth and its nearby communities, by linking the existing local walking and cycle network with 2.5km of new multi-user trails.
+Accessibility is at the heart of the design of the new Country Park, and the trails have been designed to be suitable for pedestrians, cyclists, wheelchairs, pushchairs and tramper mobility scooters.

-The undulating terrain required careful analysis to integrate the trail network naturally into the landscape avoiding steeper gradients and creating a great visitor experience journey.
-A careful balance between access and conservation has been achieved to sensitively integrate the country park with the existing landscape, ecological and historic context, while encouraging exploration across the 32 hectares of new country park.
-The trails element of the new country park is part funded by a generous grant from Sport England, and design collaboration on the layout for the trails network also involved National Trust and Sports England.
-This positive collaboration has ensured that the trails will be suited to many different users and will provide the fullest experience of the new country park’s vistas and landscape.
-In future phases, tree planting, incidental play features, interpretation signage and activity zones will be added.
+The undulating terrain required careful analysis to integrate the trail network naturally into the landscape, avoiding steeper gradients and creating a great visitor experience journey.
+A careful balance between access and conservation has been achieved to sensitively integrate the Country Park with the existing landscape, ecological and historic context, while encouraging exploration across the 32 hectares of the new Country Park.
+The trails element of the new Country Park is part funded by a generous grant from Sport England, and design collaboration on the layout for the trails network also involved National Trust and Sport England.
+This positive collaboration has ensured that the trails will be suited to many different users and will provide the fullest experience of the new Country Park’s vistas and landscape.
+As works progress, future phases will include tree planting, incidental play features, interpretation signage and activity zones.

 Nature Recovery through Habitat Enhancement